 Hatchbacks offer more headroom, better visibility, and a lot more cargo space while not sacrificing on areas like price, passenger capacity, and fuel economy.

-Sedans are longer vehicles with plenty of legroom, compartmentalized areas, and three rows of seating while still offering great fuel economy and not costing too much.
+Sedans are longer vehicles with plenty of legroom, compartmentalized areas, and two rows of seating while still offering great fuel economy and not costing too much.

 We hope we’ve made it easier to choose between a hatchback and a sedan by presenting the differences.
 Whichever vehicle make and model you prefer more, know that you can’t go wrong!